phobos2077/fo2_ecco/docs/ecco_readme.txt

 MovieTimer_artimer3=330
 MovieTimer_artimer4=450

+4. Open mods\upu.ini and make sure to set the following in [main] section:

+wipe_inventory=0

-4. Follow the rest of the installation steps from github.
+5. Follow the rest of the installation steps from github.